platformatic/platformatic/docs/runtime/_shared-configuration.md

 While hot reloading is useful for development, it is not recommended for use in production.
 :::

+### `startTimeout`

+The number of milliseconds to wait before considering a service as failed to start.
+Default: `30000`.

 ### `restartOnError`

 The number of milliseconds to wait before attempting to restart a service that unexpectedly exit.